 In case you want to store users' messages on your server, you need to do your best to protect it.

-Anyway, you need to take care of users privacy when you analyze how to create app like WhatsApp.
-Nobody wants their sensitive data (history) were tapped.
-You need to choose a right way for the encryption of messages.
+Anyway, you need to take care of users' privacy when you analyze how to create apps like WhatsApp.
+Nobody wants their sensitive data (history) tapped.
+You need to choose the right way for the encryption of messages.
 However great WhatsApp is, the privacy problem remains unsolved.
 This is where you can learn from competitor's mistakes.

-A little secret about message storage on WhatsApp.
-There is a chance that you will never receive a message if you're being without the Internet connection for a long period of time.
+There is a little secret about message storage on WhatsApp.
+It's a chance that you will never receive a message if you're without an Internet connection for a long period of time.
 For 30 days, for example.
-Because this is how long your messages will be stored on the corporation server, then it will be removed and not available.
+Because this is how long your messages will be stored on the corporation server, then it'll be removed and not available.
 Be careful, sometimes WhatsApp can be utterly cruel!

-Another fancy feature which can be implemented is a self-destructing message.
+Another fancy feature that can be implemented is a self-destructing message.
 This one usually is associated with Telegram and Snapchat.
 But you can implement as many ideas as you want.
-Self-destructing message development will take up to 8 hours including back-end and front-end.
+Self-destructing message development will take up to 8 hours, including back-end and front-end.

 You may also want to add some spice to your message exchange functionality, like Stickers, for example.